Texas-Robotics-Academy/markdown/in_person/robot_line_follower.md

 ### Tips on Serial.print

 {{ site.data.alerts.tip }}
 For this exercise we're going to use a bit of the Arduino IDE that we haven't used in a while, which is the Serial Monitor.
-If you don't recall how to open this up, look it up in the <a href="/robot_programming_introduction.html">Robot Programming Introduction</a>.
+If you don't recall how to open this up, look it up in the **Robot Programming Introduction**.
 {{ site.data.alerts.end }}

 - `Serial.print` is used to send text data on the USB port.